Continuity of Lyapunov Exponents for Cocycles with Invariant Holonomies: Preliminary Results

-They key geometric fact we exploit in the remainder of the paper is that every measure induced from a $u$-state admits a disintegration into a family of conditional measures varying continuously.
+They key geometric fact we exploit in the remainder of the paper is that every measure $m$ induced from a $u$-state admits a disintegration into a \emph{continuous} family of conditional measures $\lbrace m_{x}: x\in \Sigma \rbrace$.
+The continuity properties of the conditional measures of $m$ were first established in \cite{BV}; in this section we establish additional equicontinuity properties of the conditional measures over families of linear cocycles on which unstable holonomies exist and vary continuously.

 We retain all notation from Definition \ref{def:meas}.
 Observe that if $m=(P\times Id)_{\ast}\hat{m}$ and $\lbrace \hat{m}_{\hat{x}}: \hat{x}\in \hat{\Sigma} \rbrace$ is a disintegration of $\hat{m}$ along the fibers $\lbrace \hat{\pi}^{-1}(\hat{x}); \hat{x}\in \hat{\Sigma}\rbrace$ then for $x\in \Sigma$